 Writing

-Solid outline of an intro—just need to add more details in certain places
+Solid outline of an intro—just need to add more details in certain places Yes I agree.
+It’s looking good.
+See comments.

 Data Work

 Have all the data I need in a form I can work with

+What exactly?
+Think through this a tiny bit more.

 Z scores calculated for 83-86

+Good.

 Function that lowkey works to calculate Z scores from WHO reference sheets (91 and 94 data)

+Yes this has been pretty tricky.
+We can see if it really matters if it’s WHO reference or not.
+The issue is the age of the kids, right?

 b) For each category (writing/analyses), what needs to be done next?
 Is there anything holding things up?
 How have we tried to solve this issue?
 What options are left?